-Greenplum database running on RHEL 6 or 7
+Greenplum Database running on Red Hat Enterprise Linux Version 6 or 7

 The purpose of this guide is to provide an overview of memory tuneables which are required or recommended to adjust on a Greenplum Database cluster.